A person in a checkered jacket signing a document with a pen on a white desk.

 3. Blackwork: Making use of solid blacks to create bold, striking pieces that stand the test of time.

-4. Watercolor: Like ethereal Monet striking findings, these tattoos bring colors that seemingly dance on the skin.
+4. Watercolor: Reminiscent of ethereal Monet striking examples, these tattoos bring colors that seemingly dance on the skin.

 Awareness in Ink: The Lighter Side of Tattoo Art

-Tattoos often bring to mind emotions—pride, nostalgia, and increasingly, awareness.
-Artists push boundaries with designs that are clever, satirical, and at times, laugh-out-loud intrepid.
+Tattoos often evoke emotions—pride, nostalgia, and increasingly, humor.
+Artists push boundaries with designs that are clever, satirical, and at times, laugh-out-loud funny.

 “In an industry rooted in tradition, comedic tattoos offer levity, challenging norms with a wink,” — remarks allegedly made by Jenna Laughlin, a trailblazing tattoo artist known for her the ability to think for ourselves-infused designs.